Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation

 \section{Introduction}

 Currents with nonzero average value are a hallmark of nonequilibrium processes.
 In statistical physics, there has been much interest in characterising the statistics of currents, with initial work focusing on fluctuation relations~\cite{andrieux2007fluctuationa, andrieux2007fluctuation, gaspard2013multivariate}.
 More recently, it was shown that the large deviation rate function of a current is upper bounded by a parabola with a prefactor that is proportional to the entropy production rate \cite{pietzonka2015universal, gingrich2015dissipation} and that the Fano factor of currents is bounded from below by the inverse dissipation rate \cite{barato2015thermodynamic, PhysRevE.96.012101, PhysRevE.96.020103}.
 Hitherto, current fluctuations have mainly been considered at fixed times.
-However, since currents are stochastic processes, it is possible to quantify current fluctuations through other properties of a trajectory, such as the first-passage properties \cite{roldan2015decision, saito2016waiting, gringich2017bis, PhysRevE.103.L050103, PhysRevResearch.3.L032034, neri2021universal, wampler2021skewness, PhysRevE.105.044127, neri2} or the (closely related) extreme value statistics of currents~\cite{hartich2019extreme}.
+However, since currents are stochastic processes, it is possible to quantify current fluctuations through other properties of a trajectory, such as the first-passage properties \cite{roldan2015decision, saito2016waiting, PhysRevE.95.032134, gringich2017bis, PhysRevE.103.L050103, PhysRevResearch.3.L032034, neri2021universal, wampler2021skewness, PhysRevE.105.044127, neri2} or the (closely related) extreme value statistics of currents~\cite{hartich2019extreme}.

 In the present paper we focus on this latter.
-Consider an empirical time-integrated current $J(t)$ in a nonequilibrium stationary state, with $t\in\mathbb{R}^+$ a time index, and let us use the convention that the current is zero at the origin of time and increases on average.
-The infimum $J^{\rm inf}$ of the current, as illustrated by the red dotted line in Fig.~\ref{fig:infIl}, is the most negative value that the current takes, and hence it determines its largest excursion against its average flow.
+Consider an empirical time-integrated current $J(t)$ in a nonequilibrium stationary state of a classical, stochastic process.
+The time index $t\in\mathbb{R}^+$, and we use the conventions that the current is zero at the origin of time and increases on average.
+The infimum $J^{\rm inf}$ of the current, as illustrated by the red dotted line in Fig.~\ref{fig:infIl}, is the most negative value that the current takes, and hence it determines its largest excursion in the direction that opposes the average flow.